ogobrecht/ogobrecht.com/content/posts/2020/why-i-like-sqlplus/index.md

 Ottmar

-P.S.: There is a small [Twitter discussion](https://twitter.com/ogobrecht/status/1212646721127366656) around this...
+PS: There is a small [Twitter
+discussion](https://twitter.com/ogobrecht/status/1212646721127366656) around
+this...